vojtechruz/vojtechruzicka-blog/drafts/java-try-with-resources/index.md

 Alternatively, you can do the reverse operation using the same shortcut - convert `try-with-resources` to good old `try-catch-finally`.

-- Resources must implement AutoCloseable interface
-- Can implement also closeable???
-- Multiple values
-- Still can use catch and finally as normally

 Any object that implements java.lang.AutoCloseable, which includes all objects which implement java.io.Closeable, can be used as a resource.